Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 \subsubsection{Regularization strategies}

 In the following, total variation (TV) regularization is applied only in the region of the object $V_1$ that we aim to reconstruct.
+Since the reflector is difficult to reconstruct due to the ill-posed nature of the problem, we choose not to apply any regularization or constraint to it.
+This allows the reconstruction to produce a RI that, while not physically accurate, effectively mimics the reflector's reflectivity.
+Applying regularization only in foreground also improves the reconstruction, as shown in Appendix \ref{appendix:C}.

 Additionally, a differentiable regularization term, referred to as \textit{Minimum regularization}, is introduced.
-This term prevents predictions below the refractive index $n_{\text{b}}$, acting as a Ridge regression for points with a refractive index lower than $n_{\text{b}}$.
+This term prevents predictions below the RI $n_{\text{b}}$, acting as a Ridge regression for points with a RI lower than $n_{\text{b}}$.
 Since this regularization is differentiable, it can be easily integrated into the temporal loss function.
 This additional regularization corresponds to a positivity constraint.
-Choi \textit{et al.} \cite{choi2007tomographic} actually demonstrated that it reduced the underestimation of the refractive index in a transmission configuration. \ The TV and minimum regularization procedures are applied to the $V_1$-object region (contained in the layer $[z_1,z_2]$ in Fig.~\ref{fig_1}(a)) but not to the $V_2$-reflector (layer $[z_2,z_3]$ in {Fig.~\ref{fig_1}(a)).
-Indeed, we are only interested in retrieving the reflector’s reflectivity, not its exact refractive index which is out of reach in the present case.
+Choi \textit{et al.} \cite{choi2007tomographic} actually demonstrate that it reduces the underestimation of the RI in a transmission configuration.
+For the same reason as the TV regularization, minimum regularization is then only applied to the $V_1$-object region (contained in the layer $[z_1,z_2]$ in Fig.~\ref{fig_1}(a)) but not to the $V_2$-reflector (layer $[z_2,z_3]$ in {Fig.~\ref{fig_1}(a)).

-Figure \ref{fig:fig3} illustrates the improvement in the object reconstruction achieved by applying aforementioned strategies.
+Figure \ref{fig:fig3} illustrates the improvement in the object reconstruction achieved by applying the aforementioned strategies.
 The first row (Fig. \ref{fig:fig3}(a)) highlights the challenge of reconstructing the sample without a reflector, even when using various iterative optimization techniques.
 In this case, the scattering potential remains trapped in a local minimum or flat region, preventing accurate reconstruction.
 As previously highlighted, the low-spatial frequencies of the object can be hardly retrieved in such a configuration.
+However, the second row (Fig. \ref{fig:fig3}(b)) shows that simply adding a reflector is not sufficient if the temporal aspect is not considered.
+In a single-wavelength experimental setup, {the singly-scattered term} $U_1$ and $U_2$, as well as the second-order crossed terms $U_{12}$ and $U_{21}$, cannot be disentangled.
+This mixing prevents the convergence of the optimization algorithms.
+The last two rows of Fig. \ref{fig:fig3} demonstrate that temporal resolution is essential for accurate cell reconstruction.
+The multi-wavelength loss (Fig. \ref{fig:fig3}(c)) corresponds to a broadband loss function that incorporates multiple wavelengths: